kwaldenphd/excel-intro-tutorial/README.md

-# Introduction to Excel Tutorial
+# Introduction to Analyzing Data in Excel

 This tutorial was written by <a href="https://www.grinnell.edu/users/waldenka">Katherine Walden</a>, Digital Liberal Arts Specialist at Grinnell College.